magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 :::
 ::::

-Position and orientation of all Magpylib objects are defind by the two attributes
+Position and orientation of all Magpylib objects are defined by the two attributes

 ::::{grid} 2
 :::{grid-item-card}